TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/Index.rst

 Upgrade
 -------

-When a new version of TYPO3 arrives, you should always follow any additional upgrade information carefully.
-You might also need to skim the included ChangeLog to see if any features affect the way your site works.
+When a new version of TYPO3 is released, you should follow the guideline in is chapter in order to do an upgrade.
+Also follow any additional upgrade information carefully.
+You might e.g. want to skim the included ChangeLog to see if any features affect the way your site works.
 (Look for lines prepended with "!!!" - those are the really important ones!)

-Basically these steps are involved in updating your TYPO3 site:
+Basically these are the steps to be done to update your TYPO3 site:

 .. toctree::